HotelASP/Recon/README.md

    consolidate Nmap, Masscan, smrib, and theHarvester artefacts into structured JSON/CSV files.
-5. **EyeWitness (optional)** – Builds a list of detected HTTP/HTTPS services and captures screenshots unless `--skip-eyewitness` is supplied or EyeWitness is missing.
+5. **EyeWitness (optional)** – Builds a list of detected HTTP/HTTPS services and captures screenshots in headless mode unless `--skip-eyewitness` is supplied or EyeWitness is missing.
 6. **Reporting** – Generates `out/report.md` summarising the run, inventories
    hosts, and embeds any screenshots.